pearagit/physfs-lua/README.md

    physfs-lua
 </h1>

 `physfs-lua` library for binding `PhysicsFS`, a library to provide abstract access to various archives, to Lua, specifically targeting Lua 5.1 and LuaJIT.
-This repository hosts an adapted version of Xavier Wang's [`lua-physfs`](https://github.com/starwing/lua-physfs) library, updated link with system installed `PhysicsFS` and any other potential changes required for use with Neovim.
+This repository hosts an adapted version of Xavier Wang's [`lua-physfs`](https://github.com/starwing/lua-physfs) library, updated to link with a system installed `PhysicsFS` library and any other potential changes required for use with Neovim.

 The remaining of this document features the original [lua-physfs readme](https://github.com/starwing/lua-physfs/blob/master/README.md) with relevant changes.